YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 A lowercase variable `a` means "anything could go here".
 The above means "takes a string as an argument and returns anything".

-`[1, 2, 3]` has a type of `List number`, a list that only contains numbers. `[]` is type `List a`: Elm infers that this is a list that could contain anything.
+`[1, 2, 3]` has a type of `List number`: a list that only contains numbers. `[]` is type `List a`: Elm infers that this is a list that could contain anything.

 Elm always infers types.
-If we have set type definitions, it checks its inferences against our definitions.
+If we've declared type definitions, Elm checks its inferences against our definitions.
 We're defining types upfront in most places in our app.
 It's best practice to define the types at the top-level at a minimum.
 If Elm finds a type mismatch, it will tell us what type it has inferred.
-Resolving type mismatches can be one of the larger challenges to developers coming strictly from a loosely typed language, so it's worth spending some extra time getting comfortable with this.
+Resolving type mismatches can be one of the larger challenges to developers coming from a loosely typed language like JS (without Typescript), so it's worth spending time getting comfortable with this.

 ### Register a User

-We are now getting quotes from the API.
-We also need user registration so that our users can be issued [JSON Web Tokens](https://auth0.com/learn/json-web-tokens) with which to access protected quotes.
+We're now getting quotes from the API.
+We also need registration so users can be issued [JSON Web Tokens](https://auth0.com/learn/json-web-tokens) with which to access protected quotes.
 We'll create a form that submits a `POST` request to the API to create a new user and return a token.

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step3a.jpg)

-After the user has registered, we'll display a welcome message confirming successful authentication:
+After the user has registered, we'll display a welcome message:

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step3b.jpg)